Azure/azure-functions-openai-extension/samples/rag-aisearch/README.md

     1. User-Assigned Managed Identity:

-        // Note and TODO: Use of user-assigned managed identity for AI Search is breaking at the moment, since Azure OpenAI authentication also needs update to support a separate identity.

         ```json
         "<ConnectionNamePrefix>__endpoint": "https://<resource-name>.search.windows.net",
         "<ConnectionNamePrefix>__credential": "managedidentity",
         "<ConnectionNamePrefix>__managedIdentityResourceId": "Resource Id of managed identity",
-        "<ConnectionNamePrefix>__managedIdentityClientId": "Client Id of managed identity"
+        "<ConnectionNamePrefix>__clientId": "Client Id of managed identity"
         ```

-        Only one of managedIdentityResourceId or managedIdentityClientId should be specified, not both.
+        Only one of managedIdentityResourceId or clientId should be specified, not both.

     2. System-Assigned Managed Identity or local development: